 Healthy quinoa muffins are made with cooked wholegrain quinoa.
 These apple muffins, carrot and cardamom muffins and blackberry oatmeal muffins are all made with oats, and these chocolate muffins are made with coconut flour.

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

-You can also follow me on Pinterest and Facebook.
-Or subscribe to the newsletter to receive delicious healthy recipes straight to your inbox.
+Why not subscribe to the newsletter to receive free delicious healthy recipes straight to your inbox?

 Recipe

-Coconut Flour Blueberry Muffins
+Coconut Flour Blueberry Muffins (Sugar Free)

 Equipment